 Being a pilot is a gratifying career.
 Pick your aviation goals and begin your flight training as early as possible.
 Don’t let your age hold you back.

 The first thing to consider is your primary objective before becoming a pilot at 40.

 If you decide to fly for fun and recreation, you must go for it.
 A private pilot license is sufficient for that.

 Becoming a pilot for a career change in your 40s is the real deal.
 You have to be considerate of multiple aspects before you make a decision.
 Once you decide to do so, be very determined.

 There is no guarantee that you can compete with a pilot in his 20s with the same experience level as you.
-To become a pilot requires money, passion, and effort.
+Becoming a pilot requires money, passion, and effort.

 Spending money to obtain your commercial pilot license and shifting your career at this age can be critical.